 Successful applicants will have the following profile:

-- Identify as female and/or are of Black ethnicity, each being under-represented groups in the field of Artificial Intelligence
+- Identify as female and/or are of Black ethnicity, each being under-represented groups in the field of Artificial Intelligence and Computer Science

 - Should hold, or is expected to obtain an MSc in Computer Science, Electronic Engineering, AI, Physics or Mathematics or a closely related discipline; or can demonstrate evidence of equivalent work experience

-- Having obtained distinction or first class level degree is highly desirable
+- Having obtained distinction or first-class level degree is highly desirable

 - Programming skills are strongly desirable; however, we do not consider this to be an essential criterion if candidates have complementary strengths.

 We actively encourage applications from candidates who are ordinarily resident in the UK.
-The studentship is also open to international applicants.
+The studentship is also open to International applicants.

 About the School of Electronic Engineering and Computer Science at Queen Mary